andreypz/fgg-ana/README.md

 To begin with this analyzers you must to set up the *flashgg*  framework first, see here: https://github.com/cms-analysis/flashgg
 Then we need *bbgTools*, since some of the methods from there are used: https://github.com/ResonantHbbHgg/bbggTools

-Finally, to get this code:
+Finally, to get the *fgg-ana* code:
 ```
  cd $CMSSW_BASE/src
  mkdir APZ